-Please comple te the in tormatio n be low: --------------- ----------- ---------- ------ ------
+Please complete the information below:

-account information , authorize <insert business="" name=""> to initiate ACH credits to my a below until such time when my authorization is revoked.
-In addition, I also usiness Name> to debit my account to correct erroneous credits that are</insert>

-gree that ACH Entries I authorize comply with all applicable law.
+\\\, authorize <Insert Business Name> to initiate ACH credits to my Ι, account information below until such time when my authorization is revoked.
+In addition, I also authorize <Insert Business Name> to debit my account to correct erroneous credits that are received in error.
+I agree that ACH Entries I authorize comply with all applicable law.

 Billing Address City, State, Zip Code

 Phone # Email

-Account Type: Checking Savings
+Account Type: 🗌 Checking Savings

 Acct Owner Name

 Bank Name

 Account Number Routing Number

 Bank City/State

-to notify <business< b=""> authorization at leas</business<> is authorization will remain in effect until I cancel it in writing, and I agree name> of any changes in my account information or termination of this at XX days prior to the next receipt of payment.
-I acknowledge that the Entries to my account must comply with the provisions of U.S. law.
+I understand that this authorization will remain in effect until I cancel it in writing, and I agree to notify <business name> of any changes in my account information or termination of this authorization at least XX days prior to the next receipt of payment.
+I acknowledge that the origination of ACH Entries to my account must comply with the provisions of U.S. law.

-SIGNATURE DATE
+SIGNATURE \\\\\ DATE \\\\\

-Susan B. Sample 5678 2244 Lois Lane Anytown, FL 32123-4567 20 122-556
+2244 n B. Sample Lois Lane 5678

+Anyte own, FL 32123-4567 20 122/45/

+Pay to Order \$

+Dollars

+Aemo

+: pa a 3456789.01234 5678901235 678

+-

-CHECK NUMBER (may appear before account number)
+YOUR 9-DIGIT BANK ABA ROUTING NUMBER YOUR BANK ACCOUNT NUMBER CHECK NUMBER (may appear before account nur